scriptin/topokanji/README.md

 - **twitter.json**: Messages were collected within about 1 week from [Twitter's Streaming API][twitter-stream].
 Only message text bodies were scanned, authors' names and other data ignored.
 - **wikipedia.json**: Dump included only current versions of pages and articles, without previous revisions or any other history of editing.
 Dump was scanned as plain text, ignoring XML and wiki markup structure.

-## Which kanji are in the list
+## Which kanji are (not) included?

-Initial list contain only common kanji and simple radicals, because it is build for people who just started learning kanji.

-Kanji is considered common if:

-- it is among the ~2500 most frequently used characters according to at least ony frequency table from `data/kanji-frequency`
-- it is **NOT**:
+Kanji list covers about 95-99% of kanji found in various Japanese texts.
+Generally, the goal is provide something similar to [Jōyō kanji][jouyou], but based on actual data.
+Radicals are also included, but only those which are parts of some kanji in the list.

+Kanji/radical must **NOT** appear in this list if it is:

+- not included in KanjiVG character set
+- primarily used in names (people, places, etc.) or in some specific terms (religion, mythology, etc.)
+- mostly used because of its' shape, e.g. a part of text emoticons/kaomoji like `( ^ω^)个`
 - a part of currently popular meme, manga/anime/dorama/movie title, #hashtag, etc., and otherwise is not commonly used
-  - mostly used in names (people, places, etc.) or in some specific terms (religion, mythology, etc.)
-  - mostly used because of its' shape, e.g. a part of text emoticons/kaomoji like `( ^ω^)个`

-Generally, the goal is provide something similar to [Jōyō kanji][jouyou], but based on actual data.

-Radical is considered common and simple if:

-- it has no more than ~10 strokes, except if it has some very unique shape not presented elsewhere
-- it is used in decompositions of at least 2-3 kanji characters from `data/kanji.json`

-Note that if kanji or radicals is not present in KanjiVG project, it must not appear in lists even if it meets all conditions.

 ## Files and formats